This article was originally published on 6 February 2019 and modified on 16 May 2019.

 Generally speaking, bonds with longer tenors, lower ratings or complex structures have higher yields than shorter dated, simple bonds with higher ratings.

 As is well known, there is an inverse relationship between the yield and the price of a bond.
 The chart below illustrates this relationship.
 For the purpose of this illustration, we have used two bonds, both paying 5% coupons, semi-annually, but with differing maturity dates.

-The chart also shows that bonds with longer tenor or maturity are more sensitive to movement in interest rates (yield) than shorter dated bonds.
+The chart also shows that bonds with longer tenors or maturity dates are more sensitive to movement in interest rates (yield) than shorter dated bonds.
 The line depicting the 10 year bond price is steeper than the 5 year bond price, because the price of the 10 year bond moves by a larger amount for a given change in yield when compared to the 5 year bond.